markmoxon/bbcelite-scripts/README.md

 ```
 cd ../generated-websites

 mkdir staging.elite.bbcelite.com
 mkdir staging.aviator.bbcelite.com
 mkdir staging.revs.bbcelite.com
 mkdir staging.lander.bbcelite.com
 ```

-The idea behind the staging repositories is that they will only contain generated content, so we can track changes to generated content as we develop the scripts (so this lets us check the results of changing the scripts).
-The complete websites will also contain this generated content, but there it's combined with the static content, so having a separate staging repository helps us manage the generated content separately from the static content.
+The idea behind the staging repositories is that they will only ever contain generated content, so we can track changes to that content easily.
+We want to do this when updating the generation scripts, so we can make sure our changes look correct.
+The complete websites will also contain this generated content, but there it's combined with the static content, so having a separate staging repository helps us keep an eye on the generated content separately, without the distraction of the static content.

 ### 3. Set the environment variables